 Hostel: Hanoi Amazing Hostel – Good location, clean rooms and friendly staff

-Hotel: La Storia Ruby Hotel – Small hotel with clean rooms located just a minutes’ walk from Hoan Kiem Lake.
+Hotel: La Storia Ruby Hotel – a small hotel with clean rooms located just a minutes’ walk from Hoan Kiem Lake.
 They have friendly staff too!

 Airbnb: The Airbnbs in the Old Quarter are charming and cheap.
 We stayed at an apartment in a crumbly Old Quarter building.
-It was perfect for observing the life of the people of Hanoi from up close.
-Unfortunately, that property is no more listed on Airbnb but I would suggest booking an Airbnb for yourself too!
+It was perfect for observing the lives of the people of Hanoi from up close.
+Unfortunately, that property is no longer listed on Airbnb but I would suggest booking an Airbnb for yourself too!
 Hanoi has some beautiful properties.

 What to Do in Hanoi for 2 Days

-I have kept day one in Hanoi light assuming you would arrive sometime in the day and be tired to do too much.
-This day just involves walking, exploring and eating to get a flavour of life in Hanoi and its delicious food.
+I have kept day one in Hanoi light, assuming you would arrive sometime in the day and be tired of doing too much.
+This day just involves walking, exploring, and eating to get a taste of life in Hanoi and its delicious food.

 1. Stroll Around Hoan Kiem Lake